penninesoaringclub/newsletter/content/posts/2024-02/index.md

 _Where?_

-Pembrokeshire, right out on the edge of West Wales.
+Newgale in Pembrokeshire, right out on the edge of West Wales.

 _What's it like to fly?_